Ion Permeation in Nanoscale Films: Fundamental Limitation and Evaluation of Dielectric Properties: Discussion and comparison with experiment

 We presume that this analysis may be extended to various synthetic films and membranes as well.
-Modern coating techniques, capable of producing highly uniform and conformal films, such as atomic or molecular layer deposition \cite{gu_stafford2013molecular, yang_darling2018atomic} or layer-by-layer assembly \cite{bruening2008creation, regenspurg_deWos2024polyelectrolyte}, present an opportunity to follow this approach, as they offer unprecedentedly low defect rates and precise control of film thickness down to angstrom scale.
-Matching measured thickness dependence of salt or ion permeation rates using eq. \eqref{P approx} would then allow estimating their dielectric characteristics.
-Remarkably, poor understanding of physics behind $P_{\infty}$ would not be an issue, as it is factored out of the thickness dependence.
-In fact, the proposed approach may help advance such understanding.
-For instance, observed thickness dependence may be much weaker and/or may yield unphysical fitted value of $\lambda_m$, if the rate-determining (activation) step in salt transport involves neutral ion-pairs rather than free dissociated ions, as assumed here.
-The proposed measurements could then help differentiate the two scenarios, which has been a lingering question in membrane transport modeling \cite{freger2025pairing}.
-They can also provide a critical input for modeling ion solvation contribution to $P_\infty$ \cite{bannon2024application, freger2020ion} and thus help advance current understanding and predictive modeling of ion permeation in salt-rejecting, ion-selective, and ion-conducting membranes.
+Modern coating techniques, capable of producing highly uniform and conformal films of down to angstrom scale with precise control and unprecedentedly low defect rates, such as atomic or molecular layer deposition \cite{gu_stafford2013molecular, yang_darling2018atomic} or layer-by-layer assembly \cite{bruening2008creation, regenspurg_deWos2024polyelectrolyte}, present an opportunity to follow this approach, as demonstrated here for both lipid and aromatic polyamide membranes.
+Remarkably, poor understanding of the physics behind $P_{\infty}$ is not an issue, as it is factored out of the thickness dependence, making the approach broadly applicable.
+Furthermore, deviations from the predicted thickness dependence, or unphysical fitted values of $\lambda_m$, may indicate alternative transport pathways, e.g., ion-pairs or more complex cooperative regimes, providing a tool for their differentiation from single-ion diffusion.
+This approach may thus benefit the design, optimization, characterization, and physical modeling of ultra-thin ion-selective films \cite{bannon2024application}.